MooersLab/pymolsnips/README.md

 Enter <b>Control-Q</b> and then enter <code>help color</code> to learn about the available color schemes and to learn about syntax highlighting.
 I entered <code>set colorscheme bubblegum</code> to apply a light color scheme to <em>Micro</em> as shown below.
-A PyMOL script file has been opened and is color highlighted.
+A PyMOL script file has been opened and is color-highlighted.
 You can make the tex larger for easier reading by entering <code>cmd-+</code> a number of times.

 <p align="center"><img src="https://github.com/MooersLab/pymolsnips/blob/master/images/microBubblrGumColorScheme.png" width="640" height="400" alt="colorscheme"/></p>